Using TeamCity for continuous integration with NodeJS and Grunt

 What is TeamCity and Continuous Integration?

 TeamCity is a tool developed by JetBrains to run a continuous integration environment.
-TeamCity allows the development team to push to a Git repository and for the TeamCity tool to monitor the Git repository and perform a series of build steps for the website to be built and deployed to a web server.
-In our case at Cogworks, a website in our development environment.
+TeamCity allows the development team to push to a Git repository and for the TeamCity tool to monitor the Git repository and perform a series of build steps for the website to be made and deployed to a web server.
+In our case, at Cogworks, a website in our development environment.

-This allows the code to be checked, ensuring the code compiles and builds, as it would inside Visual Studio.
+This allows the code to be checked, ensuring it compiles and builds as it would inside Visual Studio.
 You can then be sure that a working site is deployed.

-With TeamCity you can be as simple or fancy as you like, involving build steps that copy files from one place to another or running complex tasks such as utilising tools to help you migrate databases from one environment to another.
-There are plenty of scenarios and ideas that can be set up to fit your team's development workflow.
+With TeamCity, you can be as simple or fancy as you like, involving building steps that copy files from one place to another or running complex tasks such as utilising tools to help you migrate databases from one environment to another—plenty of scenarios and ideas that can be set up to fit your team's development workflow.

 What are NodeJS, Compass, Grunt and Bower?

-Before I go onto explain this, I'd just like to add a disclaimer that I claim to be no expert in this field and someone with more experience with these tools may give a better explanation of their use.
-So as I am still new to these front-end toolsets I'll try my best to explain them.
+Before I go on to explain this, I'd like to add a disclaimer that I claim to be no expert in this field and someone with more experience with these tools may give a better explanation of their use.
+So, as I am still new to these front-end toolsets, I'll try my best to explain them.

-So let's start with NodeJS.
-This is a Javascript application framework which allows you to build a whole range of applications ranging from a HTTP server written in Javascript, to slightly more geeky things such as controlling Parrot's AR Drone.
-Some clever bods have also written Grunt and Bower in NodeJS hence the need for it in this scenario.
-So from what I can tell your imagination is the only limit with NodeJS and it's worth browsing the NPM repository, to see what other people are up to.
+So, let's start with NodeJS.
+This Javascript application framework allows you to build a whole range of applications ranging from a HTTP server written in Javascript to slightly more geeky things such as controlling Parrot's AR Drone.
+Some clever bodies have also written Grunt and Bower in NodeJS, hence the need for it in this scenario.
+So, from what I can tell, your imagination is the only limit with NodeJS, and it's worth browsing the NPM repository to see what other people are up to.

-Next onto Compass, this is seen as a common and useful extension to the popular CSS preprocessor Sass.
-It also gives some extra functionality to your Sass files, for example, providing the power to automatically create a sprite image and use it in your CSS - It's voodoo magic!!
+Next, onto Compass, this is seen as a standard and valuable extension to the popular CSS preprocessor Sass.
+It also gives some extra functionality to your Sass files, such as the power to automatically create a sprite image and use it in your CSS - It's voodoo magic!!

-Grunt is whats all the front-end devs are getting excited about at the moment.
+Grunt is what all the front-end devs are getting excited about now.
 This is because Grunt is a task runner for their front-end workflows.
-You can compare this as an equivalent to your C# MSBuild workflows.
-So front-end devs can run tasks such as 'Watch', which will automatically monitor file changes to Sass and CoffeeScript source files which are then automatically re-compiled into CSS and JavaScript files and then the browser is reloaded.
-Other common workflows are to use it is a build runner, and for CSS and JS files to be minified and concatenated together, along with tasks such as running all images though an image minifier to ensure all images are optimised and compressed for the best browsing experience.
-Again there are a whole heap of uses for front-end devs and it will be exciting to see what the future holds for Grunt.
+You can compare this to your C# MSBuild workflows.
+So front-end devs can run tasks such as 'Watch', automatically monitoring changes to Sass and CoffeeScript source files.
+These are then automatically re-compiled into CSS and JavaScript files, and the browser reloads.
+Other common workflows are to use it as a build runner and for CSS and JS files to be minified and concatenated together, along with tasks such as running all images through an image minifier to ensure they are optimised and compressed for the best browsing experience.
+Again, there are a whole heap of uses for front-end devs, and it will be exciting to see what the future holds for Grunt.

-Finally, Bower is a front-end package manager which is built by the guys over at Twitter and runs on NodeJS.
+Finally, Bower is a front-end package manager who is by the Twitter guys and runs on NodeJS.
 This fetches other front-end tools you may wish to use.
-For example, you may use Bower to install and fetch the latest version of jquery, jquery-ui and jquery.cookies along with a range of other client-side dependencies.
-This is similar to the NodeJS NPM repository but instead is aimed at web dependencies from jQuery to handlebars.
+For example, you may use Bower to install and bring the latest version of jQuery, jquery-ui and jQuery.cookies, along with a range of other client-side dependencies.
+This is similar to the NodeJS NPM repository but is aimed at web dependencies from jQuery to handlebars.

 Why do we need all these frameworks?

-All these tools basically allow us to write better front-end code.
-It allows us to compress images, minify large JS and CSS files and helps to improve the overall quality of the browsing experience on as many devices and connection speeds as possible automatically.
+All these tools allow us to write better front-end code.
+It allows us to compress images and minify large JS and CSS files.
+It helps automatically improve the overall quality of the browsing experience on as many devices and connection speeds as possible.

 They help us reduce some of the hard work by allowing us to automate a lot of the front-end build processes.